Namaz (Prayer): Importance of Namaz in Muslim Life

-This fact is new to none: Islam has 5 fundamental pillars, and prayer is the second.
+This fact is new to none: Islam has 5 fundamental pillars, and prayer, or Namaz, is the second.
 Being a pillar of religion reveals a lot about its significance, which is why Allah has obligated it upon all Muslims five times a day.
-Many people who see you praying (offering Namaz) come to know about your religion, even without discussing it with you.
-Thus, our primary topic here is the importance of Namaz, so we will not only tell you about its importance, but we will cover some more aspects of it.
-In the end, we assure you that you will find this blog very informative if you need to learn Namaz or know about the importance of Namaz in Islam.
+Many people who see you praying Namaz come to know about your religion, even without discussing it with you.
+Thus, our primary topic here is the importance of Namaz, so we will not only explain why Namaz is important but will also cover various aspects of Namaz.
+In the end, we assure you that you will find this blog very informative if you need to learn how to pray Namaz or know about the importance of Namaz in Islam.

 A little about prayer

 Namaz is obligatory for all Muslims because it represents the true face of our noble religion.
 On the other hand, Allah Almighty announces it as the key to paradise because it not only helps in the closeness of God but also helps us take care of taqwa, which accurately represents Islam.
-On the other hand, to say a prayer, one must be aware of the steps of prayer; otherwise, Allah does not accept the worship.
+To perform Namaz, one must be aware of the steps of prayer; otherwise, Allah does not accept the worship.
 It shows that prayer helps us to implement consistency in our lives.

 History of Namaz

-According to our belief, Hazrat Adam is Allah's first messenger and human being on earth as well.
-It is the history of human beings; on the other hand, prayer is as old as human beings because all the Prophets of Allah said it.
+We believe Hazrat Adam is Allah's first messenger and human being on earth.
+The history of Namaz is as old as that of human beings because all the Prophets of Allah practiced it.
 This fact reveals that every messenger (from Hazrat Adam to Hazrat Mohammad) offered prayer with the same pattern.

-Talking about the prayer habits of the last Prophet, he first offers Namaz e Duhur after the announcement of his prophetship.
+Talking about the prayer habits of the last Prophet, he first offered Namaz e Duhur after the announcement of his prophethood.
 In the Quran, Allah clearly orders us to offer prayer five times daily as an obligatory deed.
-On the other hand, the Almighty does not like a person who ignores or disvalues the 2nd pillar of Islam.
+The Almighty does not favor those who ignore or undervalue the second pillar of Islam.

 Importance of Namaz

-Allah likes obedience, and for the people who succeed in this task, Allah offers many rewards for them in this world and Jannah too.
-Regarding the importance, Namaz undoubtedly has great significance like the benefits of reading the Quran.
-That is why Allah keeps it in the pillars of religion.
+Allah likes obedience, and for those who succeed in this task, Allah offers many rewards in this world and Jannah as well.
+Regarding the importance of Prayer, it undoubtedly has great significance, akin to the benefits of reading the Quran.
+That is why Allah keeps it among the pillars of religion.
 We will review the content about Namaz's significance in the following passages.

 Though Allah does not exist outwardly, he shows his indication that every piece of the universe is the Creator of the world, sun, stars, moon, and humans.
 In the Quran, Allah says, "I have created this world," and such verses show his supremacy.
 At another spot in the Quran, he says, "Bow your knees if you desire to communicate with me."
 Here bowing knees means saying a prayer.
 So, nothing is more valuable than direct communication with Allah.